ivanpaulovich/CleanArchitectureVSCodeSnippets/README.md

 # Clean Architecture C# Snippets for Visual Studio Code

+C# Snippets to guide you into implementing a Clean Architecture software based on [Clean Architecture Manga](https://github.com/ivanpaulovich/clean-architecture-manga) coding style.

 ## Install

 You can find this extension in the Visual Studio Code Marketplace.